manueleuribeb/Vibe-Codding/README.md

 ```

 - In Codespaces or other cloud dev environments, add the secret (name `EIA_API_KEY`) and rebuild/restart the container so the key is injected into the environment.
+- After adding a Codespaces secret you must rebuild/restart the Codespace to inject the new secret into the running container.
+In the GitHub Codespaces UI: `Codespaces -> (your codespace) -> More -> Rebuild container` or stop/start the Codespace.
 - You can also check quickly from the running backend whether a key is available with:

 ```bash